jrudess/streamdvr/README.md

     * generate thumbnail previews
     * do anything you want

-* Supported sites: Twitch, Youtube, Pixiv, Picarto
+* Supported sites out of the box: Twitch, Youtube, Pixiv, Picarto

+* See `Adding new plugins` to use StreamDVR with other sites that are supported by youtube-dl or streamlink.

 * Docker available at https://ghcr.io/purrsevere/streamdvr